 This study shows that signal processing in interrupt context is not only unnecessary but also detrimental to the predictability of other computations in the system.
 While DPCs and priority-based scheduling cause milder side effects upon the rest of the system, they nevertheless suffer from some of the same drawbacks as the original version.
-This study supports the conclusion that certain kinds of real-time scheduling abstractions provide a good answer to the observed predictability problems that can be caused by the soft modem.
+We conclude that certain kinds of real-time scheduling abstractions provide a better answer to the observed predictability problems that can be caused by the soft modem.

 Indeed, their real-time requirements and omnipresence make the soft modems an excellent environment for testing the feasibility and the practicality of soft real-time scheduling for commodity operating systems.
-One section of our results is dedicated specifically to studying the effectiveness of using a particular set of real-time scheduling abstractions for supporting the predictability requirements of the soft modem.
+One section of our results is dedicated specifically to studying the effectiveness of using a particular set of realtime scheduling abstractions for supporting the predictability requirements of the soft modem.
 This paper demonstrates a concrete set of benefits when real-time scheduling is applied to the computations employed by a soft modem.

-1 Our agreement with the manufacturer prevents us from identifying this soft modem.
+&lt;sup>1 Our agreement with the manufacturer prevents us from identifying this soft modem.

 Finally, we believe many of the lessons learned from studying soft modems are applicable to a wider class of problems.
 Other soft devices are already in use, with more coming soon.
-For instance, software-based Digital Subscriber Line (Soft DSL) [Tramontano 00] devices have been announced.
+For instance, software-based Digital Subscriber Line (Soft DSL) [22] devices have been announced.
 As will be detailed, Soft DSL has similar execution period requirements, but significantly larger overall CPU requirements than soft modems.

 The remainder of this paper is structured as follows: Section 2 provides background on soft modems and operating systems support for predictable execution.
 Section 3 describes the hardware and software tools used for our study.
 Section 4 details how the soft modem used in these experiments operates.
 Section 5 discusses the four soft modem driver versions used in this study.
 Section 6 contains our results.
 A roadmap of the results can be found at the beginning of Section 6.
-Section 7 tells one of the "war stories" from our investigation.
-Section 8 discusses possibilities for further related research.
-Section 9 relates some industry perspectives on the findings of the study.
-And Section 10 presents our conclusions.
-Then, following the Acknowledgements and References, Appendix A presents some supplemental results.
+Section 7 discusses possibilities for further related research.
+Section 8 relates some industry perspectives on the findings of the study.
+And Section 9 presents our conclusions.

-2. Background
+2. BACKGROUND